nerel-ds/NEREL-BIO/bio-nne/README.md

 You can find the baseline solution in the [baseline_model](https://github.com/nerel-ds/NEREL-BIO/tree/master/bio-nne/baseline_model) directory.

 ## Submitting the results
 You need to register on the official [BioNNE Codalab page](https://codalab.lisn.upsaclay.fr/competitions/16464) in order to submit your results and see the leaderboard.
 Please note that your submission should only include the JSON with your predictions archived in .zip format.

+The span-level macro-averaged F1 will be used as an evaluation metric.

 ## Timeline
 Phase |	Dates